Abhi2114/morphing/README.md

 The images I have produced in my results had parameter values for a, b and p as 1, 2 and 0 respectively.

-When I set a = 0.1, the program automatically adds lines on top of the input images, the reason for which I haven't been able to figure out yet.